emilyslopez/EtsyShop/README.md

 # Etsy Shop

-## Market research on products I will sell through Etsy
+## Market research on products sold through Etsy

-I'm interested in learning how to price and market my products by analyzing current prices for similar types of art pieces.
+I'm interested in learning how to price and market products I will sell through Etsy by analyzing current prices for similar types of art pieces.
 I am also using this process to develop my coding and data analysis skills.

 ### Directory Structure